DonaldET/DemoDev/README.md

-These small projects demonstrate useful techniques for building Java and J2EE applications.
+These small DemoDev projects illustrate useful techniques for building Java and J2EE applications.
+They use Maven to build and JUnit to test.
+Shared components and dependencies are located in the parent project (), and individual plugins and dependencies are included in child projects.